 Extra virgin olive oil has been linked to improved heart health and is a staple in the Mediterranean diet.
 It is rich in phenolic antioxidants and monounsaturated fats which are shown to improve heart health.
 Most of all, extra virgin olive oil’s distinct flavour makes it a great oil to use in the kitchen.
 So, why the negative press?

 The fear comes from an oils smoke point.
 When oils are cooked past their smoke point, they release chemicals which can be harmful.
 Consumers are concerned that if they cook with olive oil or extra virgin olive oil that any original health benefits would be destroyed, or become toxic.

 Extra virgin olive oil is the most chemically stable oil after heating at high temperatures, and safe to consume.Acta Scientific Nutritionl Health – 2018

-It is also suggested that cooking foods rich in antioxidants in olive oil can also have some added benefits.
-Research published in 2015 “Food and Chemistry study” found that when deep frying vegetables such as tomatoes, aubergine and squash, the antioxidant levels of the food increased!
-This shows that despite heating, olive oil continues to deliver nutritional benefits even when deep fried.
+The research also suggested that cooking antioxidant rich foods in olive oil also provided extra health benefits.
+The Food and Chemistry study (2015) found that when deep frying vegetables (tomatoes, aubergine and squash) the antioxidant levels of the food increased.
+This highlighted that despite heating, olive oil continued to deliver nutritional benefits even when deep fried.

 When smoke points are measured, these are done in laboratories, an enclosed environment with small amounts of oil to test.
 Exposure to air and amount of oil used when cooking can increase an oils smoke point.
 This means that by the time the oil reaches your pan at home, the smoke point is likely to be above what is stated.